ton-society/grants-and-bounties/grants/GRANT_PROGRAM_GUIDELINES.md

 - **E-commerce:** marketplaces of digital and physical goods with viral social tools for onboarding and retaining the user like sharing, gifting, or group buying (e.g. Kaikai-like platforms)
 - **Utility**: daily use TMA that fulfil some functional needs and necessarily use web3 to improve the UX of daily use cases (e.g., Calendar, Task tracker)
 - **Community & Brand management**: tools aimed at engaging communities inside Telegram (e.g., Loyalty programs, Ticketing)
-- **Onboarding platforms:** Telegram Mini Apps that provide a simple way to web3 for a Telegram user through the use of @wallet and other TON wallets and performing simple actions in other TON DApps (e.g., Quests, Educational apps).
+- **Onboarding platforms:** Telegram Mini Apps that provide a simple way into web3 through the use of [@wallet](https://t.me/wallet) and/or self-custody TON wallets and through engaging users to perform simple tasks (e.g., Quests, Educational apps).

 ### 1.1.
 Initial Deployment

-Directed to developing and deploying the Proof of Concept with the integration of [@wallet](https://wallet.tg/), [TON Connect](https://docs.ton.org/develop/dapps/ton-connect/overview), and/or [Wallet Pay](https://pay.wallet.tg/).
+Directed to developing and deploying the Proof of Concept with the integration of [TON Connect](https://docs.ton.org/develop/dapps/ton-connect/overview) and/or @wallet ([Wallet Pay](https://pay.wallet.tg/)).

 **Grant size: up to $10K in TON**